Guardians vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his 15th straight game with a hit in this matchup.
-During his last 10 outings he is batting .421 with three doubles, six home runs, five walks and eight RBI.
+- Acuna will look for his 16th straight game with a hit in this contest.
+In his last 10 games he is hitting .405 with three doubles, five home runs, six walks and seven RBI.

 Acuna Recent Games